AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceDocumentInformationType/OriginRelease.md

 SourceDocumentInformationType.OriginRelease Property
 ====================================================
-AutomationML 2.1 APIGets and sets the release information of the origin of the CAEX document, e.g. the version of the source engineering tool or the exporter software (optional in CAEX)
+Gets and sets the release information of the origin of the CAEX document, e.g. the version of the source engineering tool or the exporter software (optional in CAEX)

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)